Heyward comes from a great family. He is respectful, works hard, and receives instruction with meekness. Both parents went to Dartmouth.

 In 2006, Jason led his team to a Georgia Class 4-A baseball championship.
 In his four years at Henry County High, Heyward never missed a single game.
 In 2007, he hit .520 with eight home runs and 32 RBIs as a senior.

-During the spring of 2008, the Baseball America Prospect Handbook rated Heyward as second best prospect in the Braves' organization, behind only OF Jordan Schafer.
+In 2008, Baseball America rated Heyward as second best prospect in the Braves' organization, behind only OF Jordan Schafer.
 The book had Jason at #2 in the Braves' farm system again in the winter before 2009 spring training, behind RHP Tommy Hanson.

-And in the winter before 2010 spring training, the Baseball America Prospect Handbook rated Heyward as #1 prospect in the Braves' organization.
+And in the winter before 2010 spring training, Baseball America Heyward as #1 prospect in the Braves' organization.

 - In 2008, Heyward finished third in the South Atlantic League in batting average (.323), fourth in on-base percentage (.388) and fifth in runs scored (88).
 And he accomplished most of this before turning 19 in August.